GM must face suit claiming it covered up ignition-switch defect

 The Meltons' lawsuit is among dozens to hit the automaker in the wake of several GM switch-related recalls this year, including claims for injuries or deaths linked to faulty ignition switches, as well as customers who say their cars lost value as a result of the recalls.

 The company on Aug.
-1 began accepting claims for a programme to compensate serious injuries and deaths in accidents tied to defective switches in the Cobalt, the Saturn Ion and related models.
+1 began accepting claims for a program to compensate serious injuries and deaths in accidents tied to defective switches in the Cobalt, the Saturn Ion and related models.

-Although the programme is accepting claims from people who previously settled crash lawsuits against the company, lawyers for the Meltons have previously told Reuters that they intend to pursue their case in court.
+Although the program is accepting claims from people who previously settled crash lawsuits against the company, lawyers for the Meltons have previously told Reuters that they intend to pursue their case in court.

 (Reporting by Jessica Dye in New York; Editing by Marguerita Choy)